The context

 Rail was Albania’s main mode of transport for most of the 20th century.

-It was an affordable, reliable and accessible option for passengers, and was a cost-effective way of transporting freight.
-Packed trains wound their way from the country to the city, and from pristine coastal towns to charming mountain villages.
+It was an affordable, reliable and accessible option for passengers, and a cost-effective way of transporting freight.
+Packed trains wound their way from the countryside to the cities, and from pristine coastal towns to charming mountain villages.

-Unfortunately, the railways started seeing a decline in the 1980s, as limited and frequently disrupted services prompted a switch to the roads.
+Unfortunately, the railways began to decline in the 1980s, as limited service and frequent disruptions prompted a switch to the roads.

-Now, the Albanian government’s Ministry of Infrastructure and Energy has made the shift back from road to rail a national priority.
+Now, Albania’s Ministry of Infrastructure and Energy has made the shift back to rail a national priority.
 The Albanian railway company HSH has been asked to help turn things around by promoting an ambitious programme to rebuild and modernise the railways.

 The plan would make transport in Albania greener, more competitive and more sustainable, and improve connections with neighbouring countries and the European railway network.

-The plan focuses on rebuilding and modernising the railway sections between Durrës and Tirana (including a new link to Tirana’s airport), Vorë and Han i Hotit (close to the border with Montenegro), Durrës and Rrogozhinë, and Rrogozhinë and Pogradec, and will also see a new cross-border link with North Macedonia.
+The plan focuses on rebuilding and modernising the railway sections between Durrës and Tirana (including a new link to Tirana’s airport), Vorë and Han i Hotit (close to the border with Montenegro), Durrës and Rrogozhinë, and Rrogozhinë and Pogradec.
+It will also create a new cross-border link with North Macedonia.

 The challenge

-HSH is determined to live up to the challenge, but decades of not carrying out this kind of project mean it has limited experience and staff to do so.
+HSH is determined to live up to the challenge, but after decades without such projects, it lacks the relevant experience and staff.

-This bottleneck has been recognised by key stakeholders.
-As a result, national institutions, including HSH and the government, came to an agreement with the European Commission, the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD) on the need for an action plan to upskill the teams involved in rebuilding the railways.
+To solve this bottleneck, national institutions, including HSH and the Albanian government, reached an agreement with the European Commission, the EIB and the European Bank for Reconstruction and Development (EBRD) on an action plan to improve the skills of those tasked with rebuilding the railway.

 @denis jakubik/EIB